PritamAich/Neural-Style-Transfer-Artwork/README.md

 ### 1. Image collection:

 a) Built a web scrapper using basic python to download images from a website.
+[Link](https://github.com/PritamAich/Neural-Style-Transfer-Artwork/blob/master/web_scrapper.py) to python file.

 - Some sample images: